WP3: Clinical trials

 3.1.
 Feasibility study

-What do patients and therapists think about the VR8 system?
+What do patients and clinicians think about the VR8 system?

-The feasibility study is a preparatory step for the VR8 system to be tested in a randomized study.
-Feasibility deals with the usability of the system as well as the likelihood that patients and therapists will use and benefit from the system.
-To examine the treatment, at least 10 patients and 5 clinicians from the Psychiatry in the Region of Southern Denmark will be invited to participate in the testing of the VR8 system.
-Patients and clinicians will be interviewed for their user experience.
+The feasibility study is a preparatory step for the VR8 system to be used in a randomized controlled study.
+Feasibility deals with the usability of the system as well as the likelihood that patients and clinicians will use and benefit from the system, approx. 10 individuals with social anxiety, 10 individuals witouht anxiety, anf 5 clinicians from the Mental Health services in the Region of Southern Denmark will be invited to participate in the testing of the Vr8 system.
+Patients and clinicians will be interviewed with focus in the user experince.

-The feasibility study will take place in close collaboration with the development work in work package 2.
-This will allow the experience of testing the equipment to contribute to the development process.
+The feasibility study will be carried out in close collaboration with the development work in work package 2.
+This will ensure the experiences from testing the equipment contribute to the development process.